jlmacle/z--news-monitoring-helper/README.md

 ## Requirements :
 You need to have installed [Node.js](https://nodejs.org/en/).<br>
 On Linux, install npm as well.
+The script has been tested on Windows, and macOS, not yet on Linux.

 ## Code download :
 Download the [zip file ](https://github.com/jlmacle/News-monitoring-helper/archive/refs/heads/main.zip) and extract its content.